 Skip to main content

-Version: 20 Mar 2024
+Version: 12 Dec 2024

 Android Manifest

-This guide will explain the essential elements and attributes that you need to include in your Android Manifest file to deploy an OpenXR application to the Magic Leap 2 device.
+This guide explains the essential elements and attributes that you need to include in your Android Manifest file to deploy an OpenXR application to the Magic Leap 2 device.
 The Android Manifest file is an XML file that describes the basic characteristics of your application, such as its name, icon, permissions, features, and activities.
 It is located in the root directory of your project and has the name AndroidManifest.xml.
 For more information about the general syntax and structure of the Android Manifest file, you can refer to the Android Developer Guide.

 Permissions